 While shopping for next month’s baby clothes and a few extra pairs of yoga pants for yours truly, my son started getting hungry.
 I didn’t want to sit in a bathroom and I didn’t want to take up a changing room, so I decided to breastfeed at a table, in the food court section of the mall.
 I picked a relatively out-of-place spot, as to not draw too much attention to myself or my son, but it was all out in the open and people were everywhere; ordering their meals, throwing leftovers away, or walking to the next store on their list.

-One woman, with her over-nourished toddler in tow, confronted me directly, as abrupt and unapologetic as my late college hangovers.
-She demanded I cover myself because, “her child shouldn’t see such tastelessness.”
+One woman, with her in tow, confronted me directly, as abrupt and unapologetic as my late college hangovers.
+She demanded I cover myself because “her child shouldn’t see such tastelessness.”

 Another grandmother approached me, much more polite but as equally disgusted.
 She asked that I be aware of my surroundings.
 She whispered: